DevOpsDolapo/DevOps_Projects/PROJECT 11/Project11.md

 ![Alt text](Images/jen-server10.png)

-- Set up the Jenkins installation by visiting Jenkins using the domain name or IP address of the Jenkins/Ansible Server along with port `8080`.
+- Set up the Jenkins installation by visiting Jenkins using the domain name or IP address of `JAN001` along with port `8080`.
 For our server this will be `10.19.0.119:8080` This takes us to the `Unlock Jenkins` page

 ![Alt text](Images/jen-server11-0.png)

 ![Alt text](Images/jen-server11.png)

-- Display the password in the Jenkins/Ansible Server's terminal by running the command `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`
+- Display the password in `JAN001` terminal by running the command `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`

 ![Alt text](Images/jen-server12.png)